NeuralNetworkVerification/Marabou/ArtifactReadme.txt

      * reluval:

      The ReluVal solver (without DnC), with 45 ACAS Xu networks.
-The 4 properties are hardcoded into the solver, and are controller via command line flags.
+The 4 properties are hardcoded into the solver, and are controlled via command line flags.
 To check the 4 properties, run the following
      commands: